OCamlPro/opam-bin/README.md

   available here: https://github.com/ocamlpro/opam-repository-relocatable
   Check the README.md file there for more information.

-* A tool called `opam-bin` to create binary packages, available here: https://github.com/ocamlpro/opam-bin
+* A tool called `opam-bin` to create and use binary packages, available here: https://github.com/ocamlpro/opam-bin

-If you only want to use binary packages and not create them, you will only need to access the binary repositories in the first item.
+If you only want to use a repository of binary packages and not create them, you will only need to access one of the binary repositories in the first item, without the need for `opam-bin`.
+If you want to develop with a cache of binary packages, or to create repositories of binary packages, then you need `opam-bin`.

 Author: Fabrice LE FESSANT <fabrice.le_fessant@origin-labs.com>
   OCamlPro SAS & Origin Labs SAS